SpiritualAdviser/bricksGame/README.md

 # Technologies
 In the game, I use elements from my engine to calculate collisions of objects on the stage.
 The visual design is implemented on Jetpack Compose.
 I use Hilt for dependencies.
 The database is based on Room.
 I deploy json files using the libs.gson library.
 To animate the winning and losing levels libs.coil.gif .
 The game has Sprite startup logic implemented by me without any libraries.
 I use navigation compose to navigate the game.
 The sound was made using MediaPlayer
+# Game elements
+## The main menu is the main component of the entrance to the application
+## Player menu - here we create and select players in the game
+## Free-to-play mode - One level for endless play and practice
+## Adventure is the main story mode of the game
+## Information - information about the author and links to his works